UniMath/agda-unimath/src/univalent-combinatorics/partitions.lagda.md

 ### The type of finite partitions of a finite type `X` is equivalent to the type of decidable partitions of `X` in the usual sense

+This remains to be shown.

 ### The type of finite partitions of a finite type `X` is equivalent to the type of equivalence relations on `X`

+This remains to be shown.

 ### The type of finite partitions of a finite type is finite

+This remains to be shown.

 ### The number of elements of the type of finite partitions of a finite type is a Stirling number of the second kind

+This remains to be shown.

 ### The type of finite partitions of a contractible type is contractible

+This remains to be shown.